josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🦩_from_disability_to_trans_panic_the_reusable_script.md

 - confusion
 - danger

 Classification then becomes a tool of discipline rather than care.

+It's giving, "burn her!", rather than, "have we looked at other remedy measures?".

 ---

-### 7. Why the script keeps working
+## 🌀 Why The Script Keeps Working
 The script persists because it:
 - feels intuitive to outsiders
 - exploits fear of mistake